Bears-R-Us/arkouda/README.md

 pip3 install jupyter
 ```

-### If you need to build Chapel from scratch here is what I use
+If it is preferred to build Chapel instead of using the brew install, the
+process is as follows:

 ```bash
 # on my mac build chapel in my home directory with these settings...
 export CHPL_HOME=~/chapel/chapel-1.20.0